Savings Calculator

 Should I factor inflation into my savings goals? +

 Yes.
 Inflation reduces purchasing power over time.
 A 5% return with 3% inflation equals only 2% real growth.
-Our calculator shows both nominal and inflation-adjusted results.
+Our calculator shows both nominal and inflation-adjusted results so you can plan for the actual purchasing power of your savings.

 How much should I save monthly to reach my goal? +

 Use our Goal Planner tab: enter your target amount, timeframe, and expected return.
-We'll calculate the exact monthly deposit needed to reach your goal.
+We'll calculate the exact monthly deposit needed to reach your goal, accounting for compound interest.

 What's the difference between APY and APR? +

-APY (Annual Percentage Yield) includes compound interest, showing your true return.
-APR (Annual Percentage Rate) is simple interest.
-For savings accounts, always compare APY.
+APY (Annual Percentage Yield) includes compound interest, showing your true annual return.
+APR (Annual Percentage Rate) is simple interest without compounding.
+For savings accounts, always compare APY to see your actual earnings.

 Maximize Your Savings Growth